redhat-openstack/openstack-puppet-modules/README.md

 ##### `opscenter_subnets`
-An array of the list of subnets that are to allowed connection to (default **['0.0.0.0/0]**).
+An array of the list of subnets that are to allowed connection to port 61620 for nodes built with cassandra::opscenter and 61621 for nodes build with cassandra::datastax_agent
+(default **['0.0.0.0/0]**).

 ### Class: cassandra::java